How Olive Oil Benefits Health – A True Mediterranean Gold

 Furthermore, Olive Oil may strengthen arteries and blood vessel (endothelial) cell walls to boost heart health even further!

-The second way we will discuss how olive oil is good for health is it’s amazing anti-inflammatory potency.
+The second way we will discuss on how olive oil benefits health is it’s amazing anti-inflammatory potency.

 Inflammation is associated with all known illnesses, and active ingredients such as polyphenols in olive oil are potent for reducing inflammation.